wildcat7534/DicoOrdo/README.md

 		one must here have the possibility of pre-filling our object with key-values ​​pairs passed in parameter (constructor (cle1 = value1, cle2 = value2, ...)).

- l.
-Keys and values ​​must be paired.
-In other words, if one tries to delete a key, the corresponding
-	value must also be deleted.
+ 1. Keys and values ​​must be paired.
+In other words, if one tries to delete a key, the corresponding value must also be deleted.
 The keys and values ​​are in lists of the same size, it will be enough to take the index in a list to know which object corresponds to it in the other.
 For example, the index key 0 is coupled with the index value 0.